According to the most recent Census, over 122,000 people in Australia are experiencing homelessness. But what is homelessness exactly?

 In this article, we explain what it means to be homeless, who is most at risk, how and why.
 Keep reading to learn more about this critical issue in Australia – plus how Home In Place can help those in need of accommodation.

-• does not allow them to have control of and access to space for social activities.
+- Does not allow control over or access to space for social relations.

 Therefore, while street homelessness is the most visible form, it actually makes up just 6% of the homeless population.
 For countless others — men, women, youth, and children — homelessness looks very different.

-• Secondary homelessness.
-This group includes individuals who lack a permanent residence and frequently move between different types of accommodations, such as temporary dwellings, shelters, or institutions for the homeless.
-It also includes those living in private homes who report having ‘no usual address’ on their census forms.
+- Secondary homelessness.
+This group comprises individuals who lack permanent residence and frequently move between various types of accommodations, including temporary accommodations, shelters, and institutions for the homeless.
+It also includes those living in private dwellings who report having ‘no usual address’ on their census forms.

 Mackenzie and Chamberlain’s definition, which was adopted by the Commonwealth Advisory Committee on Homelessness in 2001, remains a widely accepted framework within the homelessness sector.